 - They need to focus on innovation as a core part of their duties as they know the technological aspects better than anyone else and collaborate to innovate.

-- They need to be the orchestrators of cloud ecosystems in a multi-cloud reality and of other technological ecosystems which all need to be connected with a focus on speed, agility and the business.
+- They need to be the orchestrators of cloud ecosystems in a multi-cloud and increasingly hybrid cloud reality and of other technological ecosystems which all need to be connected with a focus on speed, agility and the business.

 Or, to summarize it all: they need to be holistic thinking and acting leaders with the same skills as other leaders who transform their organizations and with a focus on collaboration, innovation, optimization, change and building a fast and agile IT team that is accessible and can help create value.